Probate Q&A Series

 Yes.
 In North Carolina, an executor may sell real estate if the will under which they serve expressly directs or authorizes that sale.
 The executor does not need to petition the clerk of court for permission first.
 Instead, they follow the procedure set out in the General Statutes.

 More specifically, N.C.
-Gen. Stat. § 28A-18-2(a) addresses sales of real estate directed by the will.
-It provides that an executor “shall proceed according to the provisions of the will without further order of the court.”
-You can read the full text here: N.C.G.S. § 28A-18-2.
+Gen. Stat. § 28A-17-8 addresses sales of real estate directed by the will.
+It provides that when a will confers a power to sell or directs a sale, the personal representative may sell the property pursuant to the will without a special proceeding.
+You can read the full text here: N.C.G.S. § 28A-17-8.

 Even though the executor does not need a court order, they must still:

-• Execute and record a deed promptly—usually within 10 days after accepting the purchaser’s bid—to transfer title.
+• Execute and record a deed to transfer title.

 2. Key Takeaways

-• An executor may sell real estate without court approval when the will expressly directs the sale.
+• An executor may sell real estate without court approval when the will expressly directs or authorizes the sale.

 Conclusion and Next Steps

 Selling inherited real estate under a will can streamline estate administration.
-However, compliance with the notice requirements and statutory procedures remains crucial.
+However, compliance with the applicable statutory procedures remains crucial.
 If you face questions about your duties as an executor or need guidance on the sale process, turn to attorneys who handle probate matters every day.

 At Pierce Law Group, our team has extensive experience helping personal representatives navigate North Carolina probate statutes.
 Contact us to ensure you meet all legal requirements and protect yourself from personal liability.
 Reach out by email at intake@piercelaw.com or call us at (919) 341-7055.
 We stand ready to help you move your family’s affairs forward confidently.